alexpalms/alexpalms.github.io/content/authors/admin/_index.md

 ## About Me

-Applied AI/ML Engineer with 15 years of experience building intelligent agents through Reinforcement Learning, Multimodal Models, and Simulation.
-Delivered production-grade solutions across industries from aerospace and defense to robotics.
-My work spans Reinforcement Learning, physics-based Modeling and Simulation, and now expanding into LLMs, VLMs, and VLAMs.
+I’m an applied AI/ML research engineer with 15+ years of experience building intelligent systems that combine **foundation models, reinforcement learning, multimodal AI, and high-fidelity simulation**.
+My work bridges foundational research and production-grade solutions across aerospace, defense, robotics, and gaming.

+Currently part of the **core research and engineering team at LawZero**, a non-profit AI lab in Montreal led by **Yoshua Bengio**, I focus on **advancing foundational models, reasoning architectures, and safe-by-design AI**.

-Focused on combining embodied learning with RL and multimodal AI to tackle real-world challenges.
+I’m **passionate about combining foundation model, embodied learning, RL, and multimodal AI to tackle complex real-world challenges**, designing systems that understand and reason about the world rather than simply act in it.